NixOS/rfcs/rfcs/0146-meta-categories.md

      are doing this just fine for years on end, and Nixpkgs can imitate them easily - and even better, given we have Nix language machinery available.

+   - Categorization is useful in many scenarios and use cases - indeed they are ubiquitous in software world:
+     - specialized search engines as Repology
+     - code forges, from Sourceforge to Gitlab
+     - as said above, software collections from pkgsrc to slackbuilds
+     - to organization and preservation

 # Unresolved questions
 [unresolved]: #unresolved-questions